sandeshnaroju/watermelon-schema-to-models-generator/README.md

 `$ python wsm.py schema.js`

-Just run the above command with file name as its first argument, that's it.
+Just run the above command with `schema` file name as its first argument, that's it.
+It will generate your Models in the current working directory.

+#### NOTE
+Tested only using `Python 3.6` and `Python 3.7`